Sturla22/Sturla22.github.io/_posts/2021-04-08-vhdl-testbench-library-comparison.md

 {% assign listing_num = listing_num | plus: 1 %}
 {% endcapture %}
 {% include details.html details=details summary="Example testbench code" %}

+### Simulator Support

+The officially supported simulators ([according to the docs](https://sturla22.github.io/pltbutils/index.html#autotoc_md55)) are `ModelSim`, and `ISim`/`XSim`.
+I've also had good results with `GHDL`.
+PlTbUtils does not rely on any language features in VHDL-2008+ which makes it likely to work with many simulators.

 ## UVVM Utility Library